 Because of the importance of the visual elements of a travel blog, we recommend opting for a blogging platform that makes displaying photos easy.
 Although the three options we listed above perform well in this area, you may want to assess a wider range of options before committing to one.
 To help you with that, check out our full post reviewing the best blogging platforms on the market today.

-Step 1 – Get Started with Hostinger and WordPress
+Step 1 – Get Started with Bluehost and WordPress

 Getting started on our favorite solution for travel blogging is easy.
-Once you head to Hostinger’s website, just click Start Now to see available hosting plans.
-These range from $1.99 per month to support a single WordPress site to $4 or more for multiple websites and better server resource allocation.
+Head over to Bluehost’s website to check out the available hosting plans.
+These range from $2.95 per month to support a single WordPress site to $13.95 for multiple websites, more storage, and additional perks.

-Another bonus of going for a Hostinger plan above the entry-level single-site option is the included free year of domain registration, which will come in handy later in this post.
+Another bonus of going for a Bluehost plan is the included free year of domain registration, which will come in handy later in this post.
 And all plans are backed with a 30-day money-back guarantee.

-You can find out more details about what Hostinger’s service delivers in our full company review of Hostinger.
+You can find out more details about what Bluehost service delivers in our full company review of Bluehost.

-No matter which option you go with, you’ll get WordPress installed on your Hostinger-hosted site.
-Additionally, Hostinger provides special tools with WordPress hosting that work to optimize the load times and overall speed of your site.
+No matter which option you go with, you’ll get WordPress installed on your Bluehost-hosted site.
+Additionally, Bluehost provides special tools with WordPress hosting that work to optimize the load times and overall speed of your site.
 When you have a lot of videos and photos on your travel blog, a fast-loading site is crucial for keeping visitors on your pages.

-Select your contract length, fill out your payment information, then click Submit Secure Payment to complete the order and create your Hostinger account.
-The next step in the process will be to select a domain name to acquire through Hostinger.
+The next step in the process will be to select a domain name to acquire through Bluehost.
 Put a pin in this, as we’ll come back to domain selection after you take care of two important preplanning steps.

 Step 2 – Determine Your Travel Blog’s Niche